-xinitial denotes the initial position of the target relative to the observer, Distanceobserver is the lateral distance the observer in which the observer is simulated to move, vx is the horizontal velocity of the target, and t is the duration of the motion interval (0.5 s).In the other interval, participants were shown a cloud of smaller moving balls each with a diameter of 0.1 m, as comparison.
+xinitial denotes the initial position of the target relative to the observer, Distanceobserver is the lateral distance the observer in which the observer is simulated to move, vx is the horizontal speed of the target, and t is the duration of the motion interval (0.5 s).

+Staircase

+In the other interval, participants were shown a cloud of smaller moving balls each with a diameter of 0.1 m, as comparison.
 The balls appeared 1.25 m to the left of the observer (if the big target in the same trial moved to right) or to the right of the observer (if It moved to the left), then moved in the same direction as the big target and disappeared after having travelled 2.5 m.
 They were spread out vertically over a distance of 1 m.
 10 to 15 balls were visible at any given moment.
 Observers were asked to maintain their gaze on a fixation cross that was continuously displayed straight ahead of them (i.e., also during visually evoked self-motion), 0.8 m under the target (see Fig 1b).
 The speed of these smaller balls was controlled by a PEST staircase.
-We employed two staircases for each combination of self-motion (left, right or static) and object motion (-8, -6.6, 6.6 and 8 m/s), one of which started 33 % above the target’s speed, and the other one 33 % below target speed (two staircases for each combination of target motion and self-motion).
+We employed two staircases for each combination of visually stimulated self-motion (left, right or static) and object motion (-8, -6.6, 6.6 and 8 m/s), one of which started 33 % above the target’s speed, and the other one 33 % below target speed (two staircases for each combination of target motion and self-motion).
 Thus, there was a total of 4 target speeds x 3 motion conditions x 2 = 24 interleaved staircases.
-When participants answered that the ball cloud was faster, a lower velocity was displayed in the next trial of that PEST and vice-versa.
+When participants answered that the ball cloud was faster, a lower speed was displayed in the next trial of that PEST and vice-versa.
 The step sizes were governed by the following rules (Taylor & Creelman, 1967): the initial step size was 1.2 m/s.
 For the first five trials for each PEST, the step size was maintained.
 Starting from the eleventh trial, after a reversal (subjects answered “PEST is slower” in the second-to-last trial and “PEST is faster” in the last trial or vice-versa), the step size was halved.
 After the second same answer, the step size was maintained.
 After the third same answer, the step size was either maintained, when the step size had been doubled before the last reversal, or doubled when the step size had not been doubled before the last reversal.
 After four same answers, the step size was always doubled.
 Each PEST ended when it converged (five consecutive trials with step sizes lower than 0.1) AND participants had judged at least 20 trials of the staircase.
 If the staircase did not converge, the PEST was terminated after 35 trials.
 The experiment ended when all 24 PESTs had terminated.
 This took about an hour overall.
 Every 15 minutes, participants were asked whether they wanted to take a short break.